BornSina/Next-TS-Sass-Template/README.md

 ### A minimal Next.js, TypeScript, and Sass template repo to reduce overhead and accelerate development.

 ### Features:
-- Minimal Base Repo Footprint
+- Minimal Base Repo Footprint.
 - Ready to use with any React component library.
+- Pre-integrated with Sass for custom styling.